ulrichmonji/Devops_trainning/ansible-project/README.md

 # Devops_trainning
-All sources for become devops Formation, done by Dirane Tafen
+All sources for ansible project of  devops Formation, done by Dirane Tafen